BondoS/deep-clone/README.md

 - A copy just looks like the old thing, but isn’t.
 When you change the copy, you expect the original thing to stay the same, whereas the copy changes.

-In programming, we store values in variables.
+- In programming, we store values in variables.
 Making a copy means that you initiate a new variable with the same value(s).
 However, there is a big potential pitfall to consider: deep copying vs. shallow copying.
-A deep copy means that all of the values of the new variable are copied and disconnected from the original variable.
-A shallow copy means that certain (sub-)values are still connected to the original variable.[^1]
+A _deep_ copy means that all of the values of the new variable are _copied and disconnected from the original variable_.
+A _shallow_ copy means that _certain (sub-)values are still connected to the original variable_.[^1]

+- Examples of shallow coping

+  1. `var newObject = oldObject`
+  2. `var newObject = [...oldObject]`
+  3. `var newObject = Object.assign({}, oldObject)`

+- On this project we'll implement two versions of deep coping

+1. Basic version which will not work for functions and circular reference situation. `JSON.parse(JSON.stringify(originalObj))`
+2. Advanced version which will recursively traverse the original Object "Please check deepCloneAdvanced function in deepClone.mjs file"

+---

 ### - Written in JavaScript